Documentation

 ctx_update

-Update an existing entry's content, tags, or metadata.
+Update an existing entry's content, tags, metadata, or lifecycle.

 | Parameter | Type | Description |